EnterpriseDB/repmgr/README.md

 Changes in repmgr4 and backwards compatibility
 -----------------------------------------------

 `repmgr` is now implemented as a PostgreSQL extension, and all database objects used by repmgr are stored in a dedicated `repmgr` schema, rather than `repmgr_$cluster_name`.
 Note there is no need to install the extension, this will be done automatically by `repmgr primary register`.

-Some configuration items have had their names changed for consistency and clarity e.g. `node` => `node_id`. `repmgr` will issue a warning about deprecated/altered options.
+Some configuration items have had their names changed for consistency and clarity, e.g. `node` => `node_id`. `repmgr` will issue a warning about deprecated/altered options.

-Some configuration items have been changed to command line options, and vice-versa, e.g. to avoid hard-coding items such as a a node's upstream ID, which might change over time.
+Some configuration items have been changed to command line options, and vice- versa, e.g. to avoid hard-coding items such as a a node's upstream ID, which might change over time.

 See file `doc/changes-in-repmgr4.md` for more details.

 To upgrade from repmgr 3.x, both the `repmgr` metadatabase and all repmgr configuration files need to be converted.
 This is quite straightforward and scripts are provided to assist with this.
 See document `doc/upgrading-from-repmgr3.md` for further details.

 Overview